dhrkaydin/reson8/DEVLOG.md

 Next I should create some kind of interface to interact with this back-end and provide actual data, to see if it indeed works as I think.

 ----------

+13-01-2025:
+Added some validation to the entities and some error handling so that the API returns useful error messages.
+Tested everything manually using Postman, next to having unit tests.
+I added the postman collection in a new /resources/ folder in the project root.
+Now it should be ready to handle a front-end.
+Some short term goals:
+- Setting up a front-end.
+- Switching the H2 database to something that actually persists.
+(Decide on a DB)